Director, 2014-15: Margaret Hayford O’Leary (Norwegian), Norwegian literature and language

-Faculty, 2013-14: J. Patrick Dale (Political Science) comparative p0litics, Russian, Eurasian, and European politics; Kari Lie Dorer, (Norwegian) Norwegian language, applied linguistics; Todd Nichol (History), immigration and Scandinavian history; Steve Soderlind (Economics) urban and regional economics; Elizabeth Weis (Music), Hardanger fiddle
+Faculty, 2014-15: J. Patrick Dale (Political Science), comparative p0litics, Russian, Eurasian, and European politics; Kari Lie Dorer (Norwegian), Norwegian language, applied linguistics (on leave); Dean Krouk (Norwegian), comparative literature, Scandinavian literature and Norwegian language; Todd Nichol (History), immigration and Scandinavian history; Björn Nordfjord (English), film studies; Steve Soderlind (Economics), urban and regional economics; Elizabeth Weis (Music), Hardanger fiddle

 The Nordic studies program enables students who enter St. Olaf with advanced competence in Norwegian (or another Nordic language) or those who wish a more interdisciplinary approach than that offered by the Norwegian major an opportunity to pursue their interest in Nordic language, culture and society.